 The functional currency and the reporting currency of the Company are U.S. dollars and RMB, respectively.
 It is difficult to predict how market forces in PRC or the U.S. government policy may impact the exchange rate between the RMB and the U.S. dollars in future.
-The depreciation of the RMB against the US\$ was approximately 5%, 2%, and 6% in 2018, 2019 and 2020, respectively.
+The RMB against the US\$ was depreciated approximately 5% and 2% in 2018 and 2019, respectively, and appreciated approximately 6% in 2020.